Siege of Noda Castle: Background

-The battle
+Battle

 Suganuma had extensively increased the defensive capabilities of Noda Castle over the past two years with additional earthworks and a wooden palisade.

 However, Shingen's kanabori-shū (sapper corps, composed of troops with mining experience) tunneled into the castle moat, draining it and depriving the defenders of their drinking water as well as their primary defense.

 Shingen extended an offer to spare the lives of the rank-and-file troops provided that Suganuma surrender on February 16.

 Though the castle's surrender was now imminent, Shingen let his guard down when he approached the castle, and a sniper shot him.

 Aftermath

-Following the surrender of Noda Castle, Tokugawa forces were in retreat throughout Mikawa, and even Tokugawa Ieyasu’s stronghold of Okazaki Castle was threatened.
+Following the surrender of Noda Castle, Tokugawa forces were in retreat throughout Mikawa, and even Tokugawa Ieyasu's stronghold of Okazaki Castle was threatened.
 However, Takeda Shingen died in May 1573 (whether from illness or from the wound sustained at the Battle of Noda Castle), and his forces were unable to maintain their momentum under his successor, Takeda Katsuyori.